Chapter 5: Morphology

 An important skill when it comes to morphology is being able to segment words in another language into their individual morphemes—in other words, being able to identify roots and affixes in complex words.

 Remember that a morpheme is a consistent pairing of form (sound or sign) with meaning or function.
 Finding morphemes requires comparing words whose meanings you know, to see if the shared parts of their meanings correspond to shared parts of their forms.

-Consider some of the examples of singular, dual, and plural nouns we saw earlier in the chapter from Inuktitut:
+Consider the example of singular, dual, and plural nouns in Inuktut:

 |(1)||gloss||singular||dual (2)||plural (3+)|

 How can we find the plural morpheme in these examples?
 If we just start with a single plural word, like matuit “doors (three or more)”, there’s no way to figure out how to divide it (or even if it can be divided).
 But if we compare words that share only one aspect of their meaning/grammatical function, we can start to divide words:

 door.PL : cloud.PL

 The words matuit and nuvujait are both plural.
 Their sounds don’t overlap very much, but they do share the final -it.
 This is a consistent pairing of form and meaning, so we can hypothesize that -it is the suffix meaning PLURAL.